11 perfectly hilly places to go sledding in Metro Vancouver

 Robert Burnaby Park

-Robert Burnaby, the man that the city was named after, has a park named after him as well.
+Robert Burnaby, the man the city was named after, has a park named after him as well.
 When it snows, Robert Burnaby Park has some excellent spots to get your thrills on a sled.

 Where: 8155 Wedgewood Street, Burnaby